-MDR RMU MU 5.
+T MDR RMU MU 5.
 Parking Circulation and Drivew ays (see also Section 35-142 a.
-Parking Location Subject to Article 14 of Ordinance 34 Side or rear yard prefer parking may be allowed in there are no other reason more consistent wit the front yard, provided able alternatives that are b.
+Parking Location Side or rear yard preferred.
+One single roop parking may be allowed in the front yard, professing there are no other reasonable alternatives the more consistent with the Corridor Plan b.
 Parking Lot Design Avenue shall include stor linance 34.
-Parking Structur efront liner buildings on the ge that are at least 30 ft. in d ground floor along the D. Parking Lot Design - A 36 in. high knee wall s frontages where parking lo the fror ots occupy any portion of c.
-Driveway/Access Location Subject to Article 14 of Ordinance 34 Where a public alley or sl driveway access to Grand f granted upon demonstrati provide reasonable River Avenue may only be on that such is needed to 6.
-Windows and Doors · · · · a.
+Parking Structur efront liner buildings on the ge that are at least 30 ft. in d ground floor along the epth D. Parking Lot Design - A 36 in. high knee wall s frontages where parking lo the fror ots occupy any portion of c.
+Driveway/Access Location Subject to Article 14 of Ordinance 34 Where a public alley or shared access is possible, 6.
+Windows and Doors a.
 Upper Floor Windows b.
-Entrances At least one functioning d every street-fac - Second door for multi- family may face side or rear yard Connection to public sidewalk must be provided pursuant to Section 35-45 7.
+Entrances At least one functioning d every street-fac · - Second door for multi- family may face side or rear yard Connection to public sidewalk must be provided pursuant to Section 35-45 7.
 Building and Roof Design a.
-Flat Roof Design - A minimum 42 inch tall pa conceal rooftop mechanica the stree al equipment visible from
+Flat Roof Design A minimum 42 inch tall parapet shall be installed conceal rooftop mechanical equipment visible from the street level